 With all of us practicing social distancing and much of the country on lockdown, sales teams are feeling the pressure to continue to produce.
 We’re learning to live in an environment where everything is remote - working from home, teaching from home, and socializing via our mobile devices.
 Travel of any kind has come to a screeching halt.
 Statistics tell us in-person meetings are effective.
 So what about all of those in-person meetings on the books that help close deals?
 It’s ok.
 And it’s ok because we can replicate in-person meetings remotely.
 Let’s talk about how we go from in-person to virtual and maintain our meeting continuity.

 Minimize the Disruption

 The initial reaction may be to cancel meetings.
-Maybe because one or both parties are unsure what next steps really mean at this point.
+Maybe because one or both parties are unsure what the next steps really mean at this point.
 Or maybe it’s because they aren’t sure how to pivot the conversation to a virtual environment.
 Whatever the reason, it’s best to keep the meeting even if the agenda has shifted.
-Sustaining a sense of normalcy or “business as usual” can help alleviate the stress of the current situation.
+Sustaining a sense of normalcy or “business as usual” can help ease the stress of the current situation.
 It’s also important to maintain regular interaction with other people even if it is virtual.
 Here’s what to think about when minimizing the disruption: